aergistal/il2/planes/tempestmkvs2.md

 Operation features:
 - The engine is equipped with the two-stage mechanical supercharger which should be manually switched at 9500ft altitude.
 - The engine mixture control is automatic when the mixture lever is set to NORMAL (1/2) position.
-It should be set to START (forward) position when starting the engine and to CUT-OUT position (back) to stop it.
+It should be set to START (forward, throttle lever movement will be limited by 1/10) position when starting the engine and to CUT-OUT position (back) to stop it.
 - The engine has an automatic RPM governor that controls the propeller pitch to maintain the required RPM.
 - Water and oil temperatures are controlled manually by adjusting the radiator shutters.
 - The aircraft has pitch and yaw flight-control trimmers.